ramblingsofadev/docs/console.md

 <h3 id="progress-bars">Progress Bars</h3>

-Progress bars a great way to visually indicate to a user the progress of a long-running task, like this one:
+Progress bars help visually indicate to a user the progress of a long-running task, like this one:

 ```
 [=================50%--------------------] 50/100